MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 ### Authentication certificate is valid
 This test verifies that the Global Secure Access certificate (used for mTLS connection to the Global Secure Access cloud service) is valid.
+> [!TIP]
-Note: If this test doesn't appear, mTLS wasn't enabled for your tenant yet.
+> This test doesn't appear if mTLS isn't enabled for your tenant yet.

 If this test fails, try enrolling a new certificate by the following steps:
 1. Run the command ``certlm.msc``
 1. Go to personal -> Certificates
 image.png